FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Introduction

-Federated Learning (FL) is a promising solution for fine-tuning these models without sharing client data: FL clients train models on diverse local data and a central FL server aggregates the client updates to build and refine a global model~\cite{li2021survey,mcmahan2017communication,lyu2020threats,nguyen2021federated,siew2024fair,singh2019detailed}.
-Using a foundation model to initialize the FL global model leads to effective customization that leverages diverse, distributed data without directly accessing the client data~\cite{nguyen2022begin, chen2022importance}.
+Federated Learning (FL) is a promising solution for fine-tuning these models without sharing client data: FL clients train models on diverse local data, and a central FL server aggregates the client updates to build and refine a global model~\citep{li2021survey,mcmahan2017communication,singh2019detailed,lyu2020threats,nguyen2021federated, FedMA_Wang2020Federated, FedLAMA_lee2023layer, siew2024fair}.
+Using a foundation model to initialize the global FL model leads to effective customization that leverages diverse, distributed data without directly accessing the client data~\citep{nguyen2022begin, chen2023on}.
 However, \textit{there are significant risks associated with sending a foundation model to clients, as required in traditional FL fine-tuning methods}.

 \textbf{First}, disclosing a foundation model's weights to FL clients poses a significant security risk.
 For example, malicious actors could carry out \textit{membership inference attacks}, identifying whether specific data was part of the foundation model’s training dataset.
-Then, an attacker could disrupt the global model's training by introducing updates that degrade performance on the identified data~\cite{dayal2023comparative, hu2022membership, wang2023gbmia}.
-Similarly, for \textit{model inversion attacks}, attackers reverse-engineer the model weights to infer sensitive training data (see Figure~\ref{fig:attack_desc})~\cite{fredrikson2015model, li2022ressfl,zhang2020secret}.
-Protecting foundation models, often trained on sensitive, proprietary data, is critical for safeguarding the training data and maintaining model integrity~\cite{bagdasaryan2020backdoor, kim2023adversarial}.
+Then, an attacker could disrupt the global model's training by introducing updates that degrade performance on identified data through backdoor attacks, deliberately leading to targeted misclassification~\citep{dayal2023comparative, hu2022membership, wang2023gbmia}.
+Similarly, for \textit{model inversion attacks}, attackers use known model weights to reverse-engineer sensitive training data (see Figure~\ref{fig:attack_desc})~\citep{fredrikson2015model, li2022ressfl,zhang2020secret}.
+Protecting foundation models, often trained on sensitive, proprietary data, is critical for safeguarding the training data and maintaining model integrity~\citep{bagdasaryan2020backdoor, kim2023adversarial}.

-\textbf{Second}, in competitive business contexts, disclosing foundation model weights to clients risks leaking strategic insights and proprietary information to adversaries~\cite{han2021pre, yu2023freedom}.
+\textbf{Second}, in competitive business contexts, disclosing foundation model weights to clients risks leaking strategic insights and proprietary information to adversaries~\citep{han2021pre, yu2023freedom}.
 This undermines a company's competitive advantage and substantial investments in data collection and training.

 To address these challenges, we present Federated Learning Aggregation Biased by a Foundation Model (\textbf{FedBaF}).
 Rather than using a foundation model to initialize the global model, FedBaF is a novel method for server-side foundation model integration during the task-specific global model aggregation phase of each FL round (see Figure~\ref{fig:FLdiagram}).
 Since the server uses the foundation model in the aggregation phase, FedBaF ensures that \textit{the foundation model is not disclosed to clients}.
 FedBaF also gradually reduces the foundation model's influence as training progresses, thereby improving personalization for the client pool's data and matching or outperforming existing methods.